 Unfortunately it was very hard to use the flash on the glass background, and too dark to work with the MP-E 65mm without flash.
 So I had to improvise.
 I disconnected the flash from the lens and used it handheld, this gave me the opportunity to move the flash to the back and control the light that way.

 Personally I am very pleased with the result.
-Just click on the image to go to the gallery to see more.
+Just click here to go to the gallery to see more.

 After reading a very good tutorial (I won’t share the link here) about how to control bugs for macro shots I have to say that I agree in the comments that were placed on this tutorial.
 You just do not control bugs, if you don’t have to.
 And if you have enough experience and skill there is no need for this.